Will AI Replace Your Job or Just Your Raise? (2026)

 How Much Work Can AI Do Without Human Help?

 METR (Model Evaluation & Threat Research) benchmarks the duration of real-world tasks that frontier AI models can complete autonomously at a 50% success rate.
 Not what demos suggest.
 What models can actually do.
-As of 2026-02, the autonomous task horizon stands at 719 hours.
-Multi-day professional tasks, completed without human intervention.
+As of 2026-04, the autonomous task horizon stands at 26 work-weeks of human task-time (1045 hours).
+Multi-week professional tasks, completed without human intervention.

 I think the growth trajectory is the part that doesn't get enough attention.
 A year earlier, the horizon was approximately 60 hours.
 The jump from hours to days represents a qualitative shift in which jobs are vulnerable.
 A customer service shift, a content brief, a data cleaning job.
 Those are already within the autonomous frontier.
 Code sprints, research analysis, financial modeling.
 Those are entering the displacement zone now.
 The METR benchmark does not measure what will happen.
 It measures what current models can already do.
 That distinction matters.